Le Renouard

 Le Renouard (/fr/) is a commune in the Orne department in north-western France.

+Geography

+The commune is made up of the following collection of villages and hamlets, La Vignette, Le Renouard and L'Hôtellerie Faroult.

+The river La Monne flows through the commune. in addition four streams also pass through the commune, Ruisseau de Tanqueray, La Monne, Ruisseau du Chateau and the Ruisseau de Crouttes.

 Points of interest

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.